Monsoon (Little River Band album): Background

 Little River Band (LRB) issued Monsoon as their tenth studio album with the line-up of Graeham Goble on guitars and vocals, Stephen Housden on lead guitar, Wayne Nelson on bass guitar and vocals, Derek Pellicci on drums and Glenn Shorrock on lead vocals and keyboards.
 The Australian band had formed in Melbourne as a harmony rock group by Goble, Pellicci and Shorrock, they toured extensively in the United States and were later joined by Nelson and Housden.
 Shorrock left LRB in 1982 and Pellicci left in 1984.
 Shorrock's replacement on lead vocals John Farnham left in 1986 to return to his solo career and LRB remained in hiatus.
 Pellicci and Shorrock returned in July 1987 at the request of Irving Azoff, the head of MCA Records, who wanted the group on his label.
 According to Lisa Wallace, Pellicci and Shorrock's rejoining was due to "the fact that they still make good music together, and the money".

 Monsoon peaked at number nine on the Australian Kent Music Report albums chart.
 It provided three Australian singles "Love Is a Bridge" (April 1988), "Son of a Famous Man" (August) and "Soul Searching" (September).
-Meanwhile "It's Cold Out Tonight" was issued in North American instead of "Soul Searching".
+Meanwhile "It's Cold Out Tonight" was issued in North America instead of "Soul Searching".
 Only "Love Is a Bridge" charted – it reached number six in Australia and number 18 on the US Billboard Adult Contemporary chart.